 And you have no idea what he said.

-That’s because there are loads of different ways of telling the time (and asking for the time) in English.
+That’s because there are loads of different ways to tell the time (and ask for the time) in English.

 Not just the ones we learned back in Elementary.

 How to tell the time in English

 The two things on the clock (red and green in the image above) are called the hands.

 The red one is called the big hand, and the little one is called the little hand.

 (Or, if you don’t want to sound childish, you can call them the minute hand and the hour hand.
 But I choose to sound childish.)

 Anyway.
 Here’s how English speakers look at the minutes: